daltonmaag/pipeline-perf-tracker/README.md

-# UFO Performance Tracker
+# Pipeline Performance Tracker

-A tracker for performance improvements across the UFO libraries inspired by arewefastyet.com
+A tracker for performance improvements across the open-source font building libraries inspired by arewefastyet.com

 Tested on Ubuntu on WSL2.
 Should work on Linux and macOS, not windows (because it uses /usr/bin/time to measure time... to be improved!)